 This first year was veeery looong and really good for me.
-I published much more posts than I planned I would.
-I found much more blogo-friends than I hoped I would.
-And I discovered much more great perfumes than I thought I would.
+I published many more posts than I planned I would.
+I found many more blogo-friends than I hoped I would.
+And I discovered many more great perfumes than I thought I would.

 I’m thankful to all my friends, supporters and enablers influencers.

 Suzanne, lyu, Vanessa, Michael, Ines, Victoria, Ari, Diana, Joanne, Tara, Olga, Elisa, Thomas, Lavanya, Carol, Laurie, Meg, Krista, Asali and Christos – thank you.
 For reading, commenting, writing inspiring reviews and sharing perfumes.
 I appreciate every token of your support and value your friendship.

 And now a special spotlight on my perfume godmothers: